Articles

 An optimal way to ensure that a healthcare professional or covered entity is HIPAA compliant involves certification.
 Certification can either mean that an organization has passed a HIPAA Compliance Audit or that an organization’s employees have obtained the knowledge and skills needed to comply with HIPAA regulations.

 Additionally, leaders and employees alike are encouraged to obtain and evaluate a HIPAA Compliance Checklist.
 This checklist provides a step-by-step guide that healthcare professionals can use to ensure that standards are being followed, risks have been assessed and mitigated, and effective security strategies have been implemented in order to maintain the highest level of compliance.
 Several healthcare organizations offer a HIPAA Compliance Checklist pdf file that covered entities can refer to for convenience.
-HIPAA Compliance pdfs include guidelines, questionnaires, HIPAA compliance examples, and additional resources that can be used for training and enforcement purposes.
+HIPAA Compliance PDFs include guidelines, questionnaires, HIPAA compliance examples, and additional resources that can be used for training and enforcement purposes.

 Do you know your Cyber Risk Score?